Events archive

 The Confucius Institute Manchester also presents a special show of traditional music and dance.
 Head to the Live Music Stage on St. Ann’s Square to hear the SOAS Sizhu (Silk & Bamboo) Ensemble perform Chinese style music that is seen and heard in the famous tea-house of Shanghai.
 Also enjoy performances from artist that represent varying Chinese dance styles, reflecting their own culture and way of life.

-Chinese Opera: Tool of soft power
+Chinese opera: Tool of soft power

 This talk focuses on the argument that performances given by visiting Chinese opera troupes to the UK from the late 1970s onwards correlate with the market reform that led China towards greater internationalism following the Cultural Revolution (1966-1976).